-If increased fines are imposed for traffic violations within a designated zone of a roadway, a BEGIN HIGHER FINES ZONE (R2-10) sign (see Figure 2B-3) or a FINES HIGHER (R2-6P) plaque (see Figure
+If increased fines are imposed for traffic violations within a designated zone of a roadway, a BEGIN HIGHER FINES ZONE (R2-10) sign (see Figure 2B-3) or a FINES HIGHER (R2-6P) plaque (see Figure 2B-3) shall be used to provide notice to road users.
+If used, the FINES HIGHER plaque shall be mounted below an applicable regulatory or warning sign in a temporary traffic control zone, a school zone, or other applicable designated zone.

-- 2B-3) shall be used to provide notice to road users.
-If used, the FINES HIGHER plaque shall be mounted below an applicable regulatory or warning sign in a temporary traffic control zone, a school zone, or other applicable designated zone. - When fines are increased in temporary traffic control zones in accordance with 17 AAC 99.010, the signs described in Section 6F.12 shall be used. - of the zone to provide notice to road users of the termination of the increased fines zone.
+- ^{01A} When fines are increased in temporary traffic control zones in accordance with 17 AAC 99.010, the signs described in Section 6F.12 shall be used. - 102 If an R2-10 sign or an R2-6P plaque is posted to provide notice of increased fines for traffic violations, an END HIGHER FINES ZONE (R2-11) sign (see Figure 2B-3) shall be installed at the downstream end of the zone to provide notice to road users of the termination of the increased fines zone.

-If used, the BEGIN HIGHER FINES ZONE sign or FINES HIGHER plaque should be located at the beginning of the temporary traffic control zone, school zone, or other applicable designated zone and just beyond any interchanges, major intersections, or other major traffic generators.
+13 If used, the BEGIN HIGHER FINES ZONE sign or FINES HIGHER plaque should be located at the beginning of the temporary traffic control zone, school zone, or other applicable designated zone and just beyond any interchanges, major intersections, or other major traffic generators.

-The Higher Fines signs and plaque shall have a black legend and border on a white rectangular background.
+04 The Higher Fines signs and plaque shall have a black legend and border on a white rectangular background.
 All supplemental plaques mounted below the Higher Fines signs and plaque shall have a black legend and border on a white rectangular background.